The objective of the Contract Evaluation process is to monitor and evaluate the performance of supplier engagements with Auckland Transport.

 The approach taken by Auckland Transport is a co-ordinated one, i.e. the supplier is also involved, rather than a one-sided assessment in isolation.
 This approach is referred to as Auckland Transport Performance Assessment by Coordinated Evaluation (ATPACE).

-It's a joint initiative between AT Procurement and AT’s business units.
+ATPACE is a joint initiative between Procurement and Business Units.